aptos-foundation/AIPs/aips/aip-30.md

 **Alternative solutions:**

-1. We can compute gradual decreases throughout the year, but this would make rewards calculations more complex
+1. We can compute gradual decreases throughout the year(e.g. every 30 days), but this would make rewards calculations more complex

 ## Reference Implementation